SimLens for Early Exit in Large Language Models: Eliciting Accurate Latent Predictions with One More Token: Supplementary Experiments for SimLens

-This appendix complements Section~\ref{sec:SPADE} by presenting SPADE and L-SPADE results on the Vicuna-7B model.
+This appendix presents SimLens and Linear SimLens results on the Vicuna-7B model.
 All hyperparameters and evaluation protocols strictly follow those used for LLaMA-7B in the main text.

-Figure~\ref{fig:vicuna_arc_spade} shows the performance of SPADE-based decoding for Vicuna-7B on the ARC, BoolQ, and HeadQA datasets, respectively.
-Across all three tasks, Vicuna-7B exhibits similar trends to those observed in LLaMA-7B.
-Both SPADE and L-SPADE significantly outperform Logit Lens and removing the start token leads to signifcantly poorer performance.
-These results confirm the SPADE’s effectiveness in instruction-tuned variants like Vicuna.
+Figure~\ref{fig:vicuna_arc_simlens} shows SimLens-based decoding on Vicuna-7B for ARC, BoolQ, and HeadQA.
+Trends are consistent with LLaMA-7B: SimLens and Linear SimLens outperform Logit Lens, and removing the start token causes a clear performance drop.
+This supports SimLens' effectiveness on instruction-tuned models.

-When using LLaMA and Vicuna models, we first perform LoRA-based fine-tuning on the downstream datasets to ensure good performance.
+When using LLaMA and Vicuna models, we first perform LoRA-based fine-tuning \citep{hu2022lora} on the downstream datasets to ensure good performance.
 We also evaluate their performance without fine-tuning.
-Although the overall perplexity is higher without fine-tuning, the SPADE method still demonstrated a significant advantage over other approaches as shown in Figure~\ref{fig:sad_ppl_compare}.
+Although the overall perplexity is higher without fine-tuning, SimLens still outperforms the other readout baselines across most layers in Figure~\ref{fig:simlens_ppl_compare}.